 GENERAL CRITERIA [Rev. 6/21/06]

-The following types of entries will not be accepted
+The following types of entries will NOT be accepted for judging or display:

 HOW PRINTS ARE JUDGED